suleimanovs/insider/Writerside/topics/android/saved-state-handle-under-the-hood.md

 ): SavedStateHandle {
     val provider = savedStateRegistryOwner.savedStateHandlesProvider
     val viewModel = viewModelStoreOwner.savedStateHandlesVM
-    // If we already have a reference to a previously created SavedStateHandle
-    // for a given key stored in our ViewModel, use that.
-Otherwise, create
-    // a new SavedStateHandle, providing it any restored state we might have saved return viewModel.handles[key]
+    return viewModel.handles[key]
         ?: SavedStateHandle.createHandle(provider.consumeRestoredStateForKey(key), defaultArgs)
             .also { viewModel.handles[key] = it }